operard/ieworkshop/README.md

 ***A summary of the above commands and what they do can be found [here](/images/git-flow-summary-table.png) in a neat little table.***

 **Note**: This workshop does not introduce the very popular idea of forking a repository, which is very useful when wanting to contribute to existing open source projects 💯.
-Forking is not required when starting a new repository under `foundersandcoders` or `FAC-X` organisations since all your fellow students will be automatically added as contributors.
+Forking is not required when starting a new repository.

 Having said that, we recommend you read about forking to be able to contribute to open source projects.
 You can read more about it [here](https://help.github.com/en/articles/fork-a-repo).